networkninja/docassemble-LegalServerLink/Functions.md

 * `search_additional_name_params` - optional dictionary of search parameters
 * `sort` - optional string to sort the results
 * `page_limit` - optional limit to the number of pages returned
+* `custom_results` - an optional list of field names to limit the response to.

 ## get_case_adverse_parties